sagemathinc/cocalc/notes/final_push.md

-- [x] (1:00?)
-(0:10+) (1:30) UI: fix terminal resize; bottom line is often cut off.

-- [x] (0:30) (0:32) UI: make it so the buttons at the top of a project aren't href links, so tooltex doesn't appear

-- [x] (0:20?)
-(1:00) Fix `worksheet.worksheet.execute_code` thing, plus document in `javascript?

-- [x] (0:30?) snap: make it so fact that each snapshot is made is stored in the database

-- [x] (0:30?)
-(0:43) snap: make it so size change is stored as part of the snapshot entry in db, after every snapshot; this will make it at least possible at some point to defend against malacious or stupid attacks.

 - [ ] (0:45?) snap: in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

-- [ ] (1:00?) snap: in hub, return list of commits via a database query using information about working snap_servers, instead of consulting the snapshot server.
+--> - [x] (1:00?)
+(1:28) snap: in hub, return list of commits via a database query using information about working snap_servers, instead of consulting the snapshot servers; this makes it trivial/fast to aggregate dozens of snap servers.

 - [ ] (0:45?) snap: in hub, cache directory listings for project snapshots, since they are invariant,  use a ttl so don't waste space.